-King Pamera was a legendary king who ruled the lands and insured peace in order throughout the world.
-The king demon Belzebut had plans to bring the world to ruin by kidnapping King Pamera, along with his wife and daughter.
+King Pamera was a legendary king who ruled the lands and ensured peace and order throughout the world.
+The King demon Belzebut had plans to bring the world to ruin by kidnapping King Pamera, along with his wife and daughter.
 The Mighty Brothers fought against Belzebut but all were defeated except the youngest, Jack.
 Jack must save the world by defeating Belzebut and rescuing the royal Pamera family, thus restoring peace and order to the world.

-Mighty Bomb Jack is a side scrolling platformer with a couple unique mechanics.
+Mighty Bomb Jack is a side-scrolling platformer with a number of unique mechanics.
 The titular Jack has the ability to jump very high, around the height of one screen.
 He can also stop his jump at any height by pressing the jump button again, allowing for more precise jumping.
-Jack can also float down during his descent, and this is done by rapidly pressing the jump button while falling.
-Jacks last movement mechanic is he can rapidly descend by pressing down on the D-Pad while airborne.
+Jack can also float down during his descent, this is done by rapidly pressing the jump button while falling.
+Jack's last movement mechanic is the ability to rapidly descend by pressing down on the D-Pad while airborne.
 Jack’s mobility is his greatest defense.
 Jack also has the use of special abilities by increasing his Mighty Power, this is achieved by using Mighty Coins which will also change Jack’s color.

 Players must use Jack’s abilities to navigate a labyrinth of rooms inside a pyramid in order to rescue the royal family.
 At the end of each main stage is a Royal Palace room (bonus stage) in which Jack must collect all bombs on screen in order to proceed through the gate.
 Bonus points are awarded if Jack can collect the bombs in order, the order in which to collect is determined by a lit fuse.